 There is a general recognition that advances in technology will change the way we work and live.

-Already, the need for manual labour has diminished to the point many businesses are now obsolete, meaning very human traits – such as creativity – are highly sought after.
+The need for manual labour has already diminished to the point many businesses are now obsolete, meaning very human traits – such as creativity – are highly sought after.

 With a future that looks particularly bright for creative people and creative thinkers, and schools more focused on academic outcomes than fostering these traits, what’s a parent to do to prepare their kids for the future?